 I have a heart for unchurched people and am always trying to find a way to build bridges and tear down barriers.
-But I feel like telling people I’m a pastor or lead a church almost automatically creates a barrier—a barrier that seems to grow with every passing year.
+But I feel like telling people I’ve served as a pastor or founder of a church almost automatically creates a barrier—a barrier that seems to grow with every passing year.

 Maybe it’s just me, but I always feel there’s a funk associated with the idea of being a pastor that might be a combination of